 Trying to just memorize questions and answers from the sample tests is a risky study tactic which can cause you to fail the exam.

-Who Must Take the Test?
+Who Must Take the Utah Knowledge Test?

-If you are younger than age 19, you must complete an approved driver education course while holding the permit.
-Once completed, you will be required to pay a nonrefundable original license fee, and pass a driving skills test.
+If you are younger than 19 years old, you must complete an approved driver education course while holding the permit.
+Once completed, you must pay a non-refundable original license fee, and pass a driving skills test.

 When applying for a Utah driver license, your privilege to drive in another state cannot be suspended, revoked, disqualified, or denied.

 The written knowledge test has questions from the Utah Driver License Handbook.
 Questions are related to your specific written test or tests for the required license and/or endorsements.

 In general, you will see several common road signs and must explain what they mean.
 You will also get questions about rules and safe driving practices.

 Utah allows you take two written tests in the same day.
 After two failures, you must wait until the next day.
 After three failures, you must pay a new fee.
 From the day you paid your fee you have six months to complete all your tests.